solcol/meta/profile/README.md

 # Tom At Solihull
 👋 Welcome!
-This is a place for me, [@itsmeimtom](https://github.com/itsmeimtom), to organise work undertaken while studying a [Pearson EdExcel BTEC Nationals Level 3 Extended Diploma in IT](https://qualifications.pearson.com/en/qualifications/btec-nationals/it-2010.html) (what a mouthful!) at [Solihull College](https://solihull.ac.uk).
+This is a place for me, [@itsmeimtom](https://github.com/itsmeimtom), to organise work undertaken while studying a [BTEC Nationals Level 3 Extended Diploma in IT](https://qualifications.pearson.com/en/qualifications/btec-nationals/it-2010.html), Networking and System Support (what a mouthful!) at [Solihull College](https://solihull.ac.uk).
 All work and content here was created and completed between September 2021 and Early May 2023.

 ## Start Here